 Police officers commonly use Breathalyzer tests to measure blood alcohol content (BAC) if they suspect someone is driving under the influence.
 Law enforcement relies on these machines, but they are not infallible.
 How often are breathalyzers wrong?
 The truth is, no one really knows.
 What we do know is that they can provide inaccurate results.
 And if the law punishes even one innocent person based on a faulty test reading, that is one too many.

 Critics allege that Breathalyzer tests can have a margin of error of up to 50% compared to blood tests that measure alcohol content from the same person.
 That large margin of error can result in wrongful convictions if test results go unchallenged.
-So if you think your Breathalyzer test results were wrong, it is time to contact an experienced DUI attorney.
+So if you think your Breathalyzer test results were wrong, it is time to contact an experienced DUI defense lawyer.
 It takes experience to know how to challenge your results successfully.
 But when you have good legal representation, there are several ways to challenge the test.

 Lack of Probable Cause